george-taschina/nest-nuxt-demo/packages/backend/README.md

-# 🚀 George Has Read Backend
+# 🚀 nest-nuxt-demo Backend

-Welcome to **George Has Read Backend**!
+Welcome to **nest-nuxt-demo Backend**!
 This project leverages the latest features of Node.js 20 to deliver an optimized and modern experience.
 Before getting started, ensure you have Node.js 20 installed to avoid compatibility issues.

 ## 📋 Prerequisites